franklinchou/setenv/README.md

 ## Usage

 * Clone this repository and copy the `setenv.sh` file to the root of your project.

+* SETUP THE VIRTUAL ENVIRONMENT (by issuing `virtualenv venv`)

 * Create a file named `.env` and list your project's environmental variables, e.g., `DATABASE=/path/to/database.db`

-* Issue: `source setenv.sh` to set up environment variables _AND_ setup the virutalenv.
+* Issue: `source setenv.sh` to set up environment variables _AND_ start the virutalenv.
 If the venv and environment variables are correctly setup a `[VENV+]` indicator will appear on the left hand side of the prompt in bold purple.
+(Issuing `pip -V` should also show the directory of the virtual environment's python interpreter.)

 * Issue: `usetenv` to exit the virtual environment _AND_ unset all environment variables.